iwahju/iwahju/README.md

 ## About Me

-- 🔭 I’m currently working on a Affirmation App for a startup
+- 🔭 I’m currently working on an Affirmation App
-- 🌱 I’m currently learning on how to make an IOS app and machine learning
+- 🌱 I’m currently learning how to make an IOS app and machine learning
-- 🎓 Studying computer science at Emory Unversity
+- 🎓 Studying computer science at Emory University
 - 🛫 Love to travel to new and diverse places